redbear/WICED-SDK/test/RBLink/README.md

 * You will see there is a drive named 'RBLink' in your computer.

-* Inside the [test](../test/RBLink) folder, drag and drop the RBDuo_Unlock.bin file to the RBLink drive, then the onboard RGB LED will flash green color very fast.
+* Inside this folder, drag and drop the 'RBDuo_Unlock.bin' file to the RBLink drive, then the onboard RGB LED will flash green color very fast.

 * Disconnect it from your computer USB port.

-#### RBLink with OpenOCD
+## RBLink with OpenOCD

 * Connect the RBLink to your computer USB port again.